 Another version of Trumpcare, called the Cruz amendment, put health care completely out of reach for many people, especially women.
 Under the proposal, any person who had a C-section could have been forced to pay exorbitant monthly premiums for health insurance.

 Today, some Republican members of Congress are introducing bills that mimic the ACA’s language.
 But don’t be fooled.
-Giant loopholes in these plans would let insurers refuse to cover chronic, or even life-threatening, conditions that affect over 130 million Americans.
+Giant loopholes in these plans would let insurers refuse to cover chronic, or even life-threatening, "pre-existing" conditions that affect over 130 million Americans.

 Surveys have shown that voters care about health care more than any other midterm election issue.
 So Republican candidates on the 2018 campaign trail are doing everything they can to cover up their records of attacking protections for people with pre-existing conditions.